Family, Consumer, and Human Development

 PhD - University of Minnesota, Education (Emphasis on Family Education)

 MS - University of Nebraska, Human Development and the Family

 BS - University of Minnesota, Social Work

 My professional experience includes social work and education in inner-city communities and college and university teaching and research.
 Although I grew up on a farm in rural Minnesota, most of my work experiences have been with diverse populations including people in prison, gang members, street kids, people from diverse cultures, and low-income populations.
-I have been at Utah State University for eight years and am most interested in providing academic research and knowledge to the population throughout the state of Utah.
+I have been at Utah State University for thirteen years and am most interested in providing academic research and knowledge to the population throughout the state of Utah.

 Courses taught include: adult education; balancing work and family; HIV/AIDS education; adolescent development; child development; marriage and family; human sexuality; family resource management; cultural diversity; and family life education.
 Most recently I have been teaching a graduate level course about culturally diverse families.

 I am a qualitative researcher and have collected and transcribed interviews with Latino and African American couples who have strong marriages.
 I also have questionnaire data from European American couples who have strong marriages.
 This data might be used for thesis projects.